Inflationary universe in the presence of a minimal measurable length: Introduction

-It may be noted that the Hawking radiation is connected to the uncertainty principle in quantum mechanics \cite{Eliasentropy,Adler,Cavaglia:2003qk,Majumder}.
+It may be noted that the Hawking radiation is connected to the uncertainty principle in quantum mechanics \cite{Eliasentropy,Adler,Cavaglia:2003qk,Cavaglia:2003qk1,Majumder,Majumder1,Majumder2}.
 This connection is established by modeling the black hole as a $n$-dimensional sphere whose radius is related to the Schwarzschild radius.
 The emitted particles from the black hole obey the uncertainty principle, as the Hawking radiation is a purely quantum mechanical process.
-This fact can be used to derive the thermodynamical properties of the black hole \cite{Adler,Cavaglia:2003qk}.
+This fact can be used to derive the thermodynamical properties of the black hole \cite{Adler,Cavaglia:2003qk,Cavaglia:2003qk1}.
 It is known that the temperature of a black hole increases as the size of the black hole decreases.
 This temperature tends to infinity as the mass size of the black hole approaches zero, and this in turn leads to a catastrophic evaporation of the black hole.

-This is because in string theory it is not possible to probe the spacetime below string length scale, and so string theory comes equipped with a minimum measurable length scale which is the string length scale.
-Furthermore, the energy required to probe the spacetime below Planck length is more than the energy required to form a mini black hole in that region of spacetime.
-Thus, there are strong indications that there exists a minimum measurable length scale for the spacetime \cite{guppapers,BHGUP,Scardigli,kmm,kempf,brau}.
-In fact, the existence of a minimum measurable length scale is universal feature of almost all approaches to quantum gravity \cite{guppapers,BHGUP,Scardigli}.
+There are strong indications that there exists a minimum measurable length scale for the spacetime \cite{guppapers,BHGUP,BHGUP1,BHGUP2,BHGUP3,BHGUP4,BHGUP5,BHGUP6,Scardigli,kmm,kempf,brau}.
+In fact, the existence of a minimum measurable length scale is universal feature of almost all approaches to quantum gravity \cite{guppapers,BHGUP,BHGUP1,BHGUP2,BHGUP3,BHGUP4,BHGUP5,BHGUP6,Scardigli}.
 The existence of the minimum measurable length scale is not consistent with the usual uncertainty principle.
 This is because according to the usual uncertainty principle, it is possible to measure the length to an arbitrary accuracy, if the momentum is not measured.
 However, it is possible to generalize the usual uncertainty principal to a generalized uncertainty principle (GUP), such that this new uncertainty principle is consistent with the existence of a minimum measurable length.
+As the Hawking radiation depends on the uncertainty principle, the modification of the usual uncertainty principle to the generalized uncertainty principle, also modifies the thermodynamics of the black holes \cite{Eliasentropy,Adler,Cavaglia:2003qk,Cavaglia:2003qk1,Majumder,Majumder1,Majumder2}.
+In fact, the usual relation between the entropy and the area of a black hole gets significantly modified due to the GUP \cite{Eliasentropy,Majumder,Majumder1,Majumder2} .